-Nocturnes and Variations, for piano, Opus 96 (2015)
+Nocturnes and Variations, for piano, Opus 96 (2014)

-- 1. Nocturne – Lento
+- I. Nocturne – Lento

-- 2. Variations – Sostenuto e misterioso
+- II.
+Variations – Sostenuto e misterioso

 “In unlit places without streetlamps or yelping neon, night is profound and often comes as ease.

 © Andrew Schultz, 2015.